ibobadil/image-data-project/index.md

 ## Text Networks
 I ultimately decided to create text networks visualizations as a way to depict the connections between the many keywords in this data frame.
-This was another fun step that took some trial and error, and that gave me some practice with different libraries in python including...
+This was another fun step that took some trial and error, and that gave me some practice with libraries in python including **networkx** and **matplotlib**.
+I also experimented with some libraries that I didn't end up using, but am hoping to learn more about, such as **bokeh** and **seaborn**.

 ### Text network connecting keywords and NASA IDs (displaying keywords)